Setting the dive bar low

 After a short film, we were kitted out in our scuba gear and set loose in the training pool.
 There are some basic skills to learn, including neutral buoyancy underwater, so you can go in a straight line, and equalising, essentially making sure the air pressure in your head is equal to that of the water – usually by pinching your nose as you breath out against it.

-We also learn the first of our mimes – sorry, underwater signalling – a set of instructions ad responses likely to cover the situations that will come up on the first few dives.
+We also learn the first of our mimes – sorry, underwater signalling – a set of instructions and responses likely to cover the situations that will come up on the first few dives.
 These include answering the dive leaders regarding oxygen levels, indicating problems and telling them everything is OK.

 We retired to the resort for the evening buffet, pints and a sense of pretty cool skills having been learned.
-You know, the general feeling of massive superiority you get any time you go from being an absolute novice to someone who knows even just a little bit.
+You know, the general feeling of massive superiority you get any time that you go from being an absolute novice to someone who knows even just a little bit.

 The next morning, out on the boat, we were headed for our first open water dive.
 It wasn’t anything too challenging, just the local reef, but enough to have a boatful of rookies excited.

 We went through everything we’d learned the previous day and one by one, flopped ungracefully into the water and inched down the static line under the waves.
 In a few minutes, all of us were standing in a circle on the seabed looking at each other, not sure of what to do next.
 Like strangers at a party where no-one really knows anyone.
 Silence, apart from the sound of your own breathing.